College of Pharmacy

 Competitive candidates have knowledge and understanding of what it means to be a pharmacist through work or volunteer experience.
 Evidence of preparation for a career in healthcare through community service, leadership opportunities, or work experience is also important in the review of your credentials.
-Competitive candidates will be able to express what the value of teamwork means to them.

 What are the minimum academic requirements for admission?